Sauceke/LoveMachine/docs/README.md

 [Intiface Central] must also be installed.

+⚠ The IL2CPP plugins (RoomGirl, Holy Knight Ricca) are not compatible with other BepInEx plugins at the moment.
+To use LoveMachine in IL2CPP games, you'll have to remove the BepInEx folder if there is one (thus also removing all other mods from the game), before running the installer.

 ## How to use
 1. Open Intiface Central.
 1. Click on the big Play button.